Updated November 21, 2025.

 But some will really, truly think leaving your job or industry is a bad idea … and they’ll want you to know it.

 You’ll have feelings about their feelings.
 You might feel cornered or reactive, as though you have to justify your decision for their approval.
+And you don’t… but you probably still want to respond somehow!

 So think about what you might say to those questions.
 You can share as much or as little as you’d like.
 You can even script your answers and practice them.

+But the best way to confidently respond is to feel confident in your decision.
+And that’s not easy!
 It will take time, research, introspection, and support to get there.
 So if that means you stay quiet about your new career plans for a while, do it!

 Is A Career Change A Bad Idea?
 FAQs